Ferrari 456: 456 Bicolore Scaglietti

-In the final year of production 2002/3, customers could specify their vehicle using the Carrozzeria Scaglietti Program.
-Launched at the 2002 Geneva Motor Show using Michael Schumacher's own 456M GT as an example, customers could work with Ferrari personnel to create a highly individual car.
-Schumacher's car had a two-colour paint scheme, custom leather interior, re-worked instruments, an uprated handling pack, and cross-drilled Brembo brakes.
-Such cars would be thus designated as a Tipo 456M GT(A) Scaglietti.
+The 456 Bicolore Scaglietti was launched at the 2002 Geneva Motor Show.
+The show car present at the stand was commissioned by then Ferrari F1 racing driver Michael Schumacher.
+Customers could work with the Carrozzeria Scaglietti personalisation programme to create a highly individual car.
+The car has a two-colour paint scheme with the roof, exterior mirrors and wheels painted Canna Di Fucile (Gunmetal Grey) whilst the rest of the body was painted Grigio Nuvolari.
+The car also featured a custom grey leather interior with red stitching featuring a plaque containing Schumacher's signature and Formula 1 racing championship years, power adjustable seats with position memory settings, dual zone climate control, reworked gauges with a 220 mph speedometer, an uprated handling pack, and cross-drilled Brembo brakes.
+Cars equipped with an automatic transmission would be thus designated as a Tipo 456M GT(A) Scaglietti.
 The car is also known as the 456M GT "Schumacher Edition" as Schumacher was the first to commission the car.
 A total of 30 cars were produced, with only 10 being made with the 6-speed manual transmission.

 Production

 The total production of the 456 amounted to 3,289 units.
 These consisted of the following versions: